M.A., Ph.D., Princeton University

-Maria D. Vesperi is a cultural anthropologist with research interests in urban issues, anthropology and journalism, social welfare policy, cultural constructions of aging and race, representations through visual media and performance and early industrial history.
+Maria D. Vesperi is a cultural anthropologist with research interests in urban issues, anthropology and journalism, social welfare policy, cultural constructions of aging and race, public-facing scholarship, multi-modal representations of culture, performance studies, and early industrial history.
 She left her first teaching position in 1981 to work at the Tampa Bay Times, where she wrote features and columns and contributed to investigative series on welfare, home health care, community mental health care and aging.
 She joined the newspaper’s editorial board in 1986, working in Florida and Washington, D.C. until returning to full-time teaching and research in 1993.
-At New College she offers courses in cultural anthropology, myth and ritual, history of anthropological theory, anthropology and literature, language, culture and society, contemporary U.S. cultures, the anthropology of performance, anthropological approaches to the study of aging and group tutorial work in visual anthropology.
-She also established and continues to teach a journalism sequence which includes production of a campus weekly, The Catalyst.
-Professor Vesperi is incoming editor of Anthropology Now, a multi-media platform designed to make anthropological knowledge accessible to the public.
-She is 2009 recipient of the American Anthropological Association/Oxford University Press Award for Excellence in Undergraduate Teaching of Anthropology.
+At New College she has offered courses in cultural anthropology, myth and ritual, history of anthropological theory, anthropology and literature, language, culture and society, contemporary U.S. cultures, urban anthropology, the anthropology of performance, anthropological approaches to the study of aging, and visual anthropology.
+She also established and continues to teach a journalism sequence which includes production of a campus weekly newspaper, The Catalyst.

 Professor Vesperi presents her work regularly at national and international meetings and serves actively in professional associations.
-She is a past president of the Society for the Anthropology of North America and the Association for Anthropology and Gerontology, and has served on the American Anthropological Association Executive Board and Long Range Planning Committee.
+She is a past president of the Society for the Anthropology of North America and the Association for Anthropology and Gerontology.
+She has served on the American Anthropological Association Executive Board, Long Range Planning Committee, Nominations Committee, Resource Development Committee, Student Internship Committee, and as a AAA Op-Ed Project mentor.
 She developed the theme and served as Executive Program Committee Chair for “Critical Intersections/Dangerous Issues,” the Association’s 2006 annual meeting.
 She is founding editor of North American Dialogue, the publication of the Society for the Anthropology of North America, a former contributing editor for Transforming Anthropology, the journal of the Association of Black Anthropologists, former editor of the Association for Anthropology and Gerontology Newsletter and a former Section News Editor and column contributor to Anthropology News.
-She is a trustee of the Poynter Institute, a non-profit school for journalism education and leadership.
+She served from 1995-2015 as a trustee of the Poynter Institute, a non-profit school for journalism education and leadership.

 Language, Culture and Society